virgili0/Virgilio/Topics/teaching.md

 Often one of the main obstacles in learning is poor time management.
 Not everyone has the opportunity to spend the whole day studying, and often when you want to learn a new skill you have to try to fit it between many professional and social commitments.

 The best advice for this is the good old "Divide et Impera" once again.
-By dedicating even just one hour a day, or a couple of days a week to learning, with time you can learn any skill.
+By dedicating even just one hour a day, or a couple of days a week to learning, with the time you can learn any skill.

-The two enemies of yout time are motivation and constancy.
+The two enemies of your time are motivation and constancy.

 For motivation, I recommend using the concept of [visualization](https://www.mindtosucceed.com/Self-Motivation-Techniques.html).

-I also think that motivation is something very personal, which can go from the ambitions of pure knowledge, to establishing oneself in a field, to helping others through one's own knowledge.
+I also think that motivation is something very personal, which can go from the ambitions of pure knowledge to establishing oneself in a field, to helping others through one's own knowledge.

 In order to get to know each other better and to understand what your real goals are, I recommend the application of the mental techniques suggested in ["Focus"](https://www.amazon.it/Focusing-Interrogare-corpo-cambiare-psiche/dp/883401359X/ref=sr_1_1=sr_1_1?adgrpid=58054156452&gclid=Cj0KCQjwyLDpBRCxARIsAEENsrKKCP5IZoBA6V5TOmr2X8Hivx-JvdX6ygZIt9YPjBt8EIOaJPVq6ZoaAqGnEALw_wcB&hvadid=255222382232&hvdev=c&hvlocphy=20550&hvnetw=g&hvpos=1t1&hvqmt=e&hvrand=1997028069562624827&hvtargid=kwd-301509732701&hydadcr=4935_1800296&keywords=focusing&qid=1563195460&s=gateway&sr=8-1).

 As for constancy, its greatest enemy is [procrastination](https://www.youtube.com/watch?v=arj7oStGLkU&t=36s=arj7oStGLkU&t=36s).

-To solve this second issue, I suggest you to use this conceptual framework that personally helped me a lot.
+To solve this second issue, I suggest you use this conceptual framework that personally helped me a lot.

 The framework is the one proposed by the book ["Getting things done"](https://it.wikipedia.org/wiki/Detto,_fatto,_fatto!) and the study ["Implementation Intentions"](https://nuovoeutile.it/wp-content/uploads/2016/10/PETER-GOLLWITZER_IF_THEN.pdf_IF_THEN.pdf).

 These two readings are **strongly** recommended.
-I can say that by themselves they can revolutionize the way you approach the realization of your goals (not only learning, but also professional and life).
+I can say that by themselves they can revolutionize the way you approach the realization of your goals (not only learning but also professional and life).

 ### Conclusions